microsoft/STL/README.md

 ```

 # How To Run The Tests With A Native Tools Command Prompt

-1. Follow either [How To Build With A Native Tools Command Prompt][] or [How To Build With The Visual Studio IDE][].
-2. Acquire [Python][] 3.13 or newer and have it on the `PATH` (or run it directly using its absolute or relative path).
-3. Have LLVM's `bin` directory on the `PATH` (so `clang-cl.exe` is available).
-    * We recommend selecting "C++ Clang tools for Windows" in the VS Installer.
-This will automatically add LLVM to the
-    `PATH` of the x64 and x86 Native Tools Command Prompts, and will ensure that you're using a supported version.
-    * Otherwise, use [LLVM's installer][] and choose to add LLVM to your `PATH` during installation.
-4. Follow the instructions below.

-## Running The Tests

 Our tests are currently split across three test suites that are located at `tests\std`, `tests\tr1`, and
 `llvm-project\libcxx\test\std`.
 The test runner `${PROJECT_BINARY_DIR}\tests\utils\stl-lit\stl-lit.py` accepts paths to